For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Although all universities are legally required to report their gender pay gap data, commenting or explaining what they are doing to tackle it is optional.

-We recognise that pay diversity is a serious issue for us, as for the Higher Education Sector and society more broadly. […]
+Pay diversity is a longstanding issue for us, as it is for the higher education sector and society more broadly. […]

 The challenges we face in addressing the Gender Pay Gap include those relating to the